 As this is a condition caused by abnormal genes, there is no cure for it.

 There are several effective treatments for different aspects of the syndrome which aim to minimise the impact of the condition.
-These can be divided into medication treatments and non-medication treatments.
+These can be divided into medication treatments (such as hormonal therapy) and non-medication treatments (such as psychological therapy).

 The most important medication treatments are: